Kuninoto/42_darkly/README.md

 ## Description

 Capture the flag(s) in a purposefully vulnerable website.
+Learn about common web vulnerabilities and the [OWASP](https://owasp.org/) project.

 ### License